Lee-on-Solent Open

-The Lee-on-Solent Tournament was a clay court then later hard court tennis event founded in 1921 as the Lee-on-Solent Open Tournament.
+The Lee-on-Solent Open was a clay court then later hard court tennis event founded in 1921.
 It was held at the Lee-on-Solent Lawn Tennis and Squash Club (f.1911), Lee-on-Solent, Hampshire, England through until 2000 when it was abolished.

 History

-The Lee-on-Solent Open Tournament was first inaugurated in 1921 and was played continually through to 1938.
+The Lee-on-Solent Open tournament was first inaugurated in 1921 and was played continually through to 1938.
 In 1939 the tournament was cancelled.
 Following World War II the tournament resumed in 1946.
-In 1968 the beginning of the open era the tournament was known as the Lee-on-Solent Open.
-In 1971 the tournament secured sponsorship from the German car maker Mercedes-Benz and for the next three years was known as the Mercedes Benz Lee-on-Solent Tournament until 1974.
+In 1971 the tournament secured sponsorship from the German car maker Mercedes-Benz and for the next three years was known as the Mercedes Benz Lee-on-Solent Open until 1974.

 In 1982 the tournament ceased to be part of the senior worldwide tour, and both the men's and women's events were downgraded.
-The men's event became part of ATP Challenger Tour known as the Lee-On-Solent Challenger (1982-1984, 1998, 2000).
+The men's event became part of ATP Challenger Tour known as the Lee-On-Solent Challenger (1982–1984, 1998, 2000).
 The women's tournament became part of the ITF Circuit known as the ITF Lee-On-Solent Tournament (1982–1997).

 From 1921 through until 1984 the surface was always clay courts.
 From 1997 until 2000 it switched to hard courts.